PDF Tools

 • Storing lighter backups in cloud drives.

 Yes.
-Browser compression is completely free and unlimited — your file is processed locally in your browser and never uploaded.
-Server compression (Ghostscript) uses rolling credits: 4,000 credits per 30-minute window, no payment required.
+Private Compression is completely free and unlimited — your file is processed locally on your device and never uploaded.
+Server compression uses your server allowance: guests get 3 server operations per day, and signed-in users get 10,000 credits per month on the free plan.

-Free compression runs entirely in your browser — your file never leaves your device.
+Private Compression runs entirely on your device — your file is never uploaded.
 For server compression, files are processed through isolated jobs and deleted within 1 hour of processing.
 Downloads are delivered via signed, time-limited URLs.

 For browser compression, files are never uploaded — processing happens entirely on your device.
 For server compression, output files are stored temporarily and deleted within 1 hour.
 Downloads are accessed via signed, expiring URLs.

-Browser compression is near-instant for most files.
-Server compression (Ghostscript) typically takes 1–5 seconds depending on file size and page count.
+Private Compression is near-instant for most files.
+Server compression typically takes 1–5 seconds depending on file size and page count.

 Browser compression supports files up to around 500 MB (limited by available device memory).
 Server compression supports files up to 200 MB per file.
 For larger files, use browser compression or split the document first.